ChrisPritchard/ctf-writeups/tryhackme/fortress.md

 7331/tcp open  http    syn-ack Apache httpd 2.4.18 ((Ubuntu))
 ```

-By accessing 5752 with `nc <ip> 5752` it presented a console based login form, but I didn't have creds.
+By accessing 5752 with `nc IP 5752` it presented a console based login form, but I didn't have creds.

-Accessing the ftp site with `ftp <ip> 5581` I was able to auth with anonymous access.
+Accessing the ftp site with `ftp IP 5581` I was able to auth with anonymous access.
 Inside was a text file `marked.txt`:

 ```
 If youre reading this, then know you too have been marked by the overlords...
 Help memkdir /home/veekay/ftp I have been stuck inside this prison for days no light, no escape...
 Just darkness...
 Find the backdoor and retrieve the key to the map...
 Arghhh, theyre coming...
 HELLLPPPPPmkdir /home/veekay/ftp